Loading

 Maja Ruznic (b.
 Bosnia and Herzegovina, 1983) fuses personal narrative, psychoanalysis, mythology, and esoteric thought into vivid paintings that hybridize figuration and abstraction.
 Painting variably with oils and gouache on immense and small scales alike, she extracts order from layers of diluted pigment.
 Ruznic’s practice is informed by her studies, from Slavic shamanism and alchemy to Jungian psychoanalysis and sacred geometry.
 Imbued with a discordant beauty, her compositions emerge without a premeditated outcome.
 Ruznic’s introspective, mystical approach places her into a lineage of visionary painters including Paul Klee and Hilma af Klint.
 Ruznic lives in Placitas, New Mexico.

 Her work was recently on view in the Whitney Biennial 2024: Even Better Than the Real Thing at the Whitney Museum of American Art in New York.
-Ruznic will be included in the 12th International, Once Within a Time, at SITE SANTA FE, New Mexico, opening June 27, 2025.
+Ruznic’s work is currently on view in the 12th International, Once Within a Time, at SITE SANTA FE, New Mexico.

 Photo by Brad Trone